 Top drones for this type of work need to have Global Positioning Satellite (GPS), First Person View (FPV), stabilized gimbals, excellent cameras and even autonomous waypoint navigation.

 The drones listed below can be used to survey crops, fencing and buildings as they have terrific cameras mounted on the best stabilized gimbals.
-These drone can also build elevation models and photogrammetry maps using software such as Pix4D.
+These drones can also build elevation models and photogrammetry maps using software such as Pix4D.
 They can also be adapted to carry multispectral sensors such as the Sequoia UAS sensor (see below) and the Canon S110 NIR.

 The DJI Phantom 4, Inspire 1 and 3DR Solo can also be adapted for the FLIR Vue thermal sensor which can output terrific data used in precision farming.